adlanelias/project1rmk/README.md

 * Get the flag icon gem to link with the country select gem so that the icon turns up automatically when selecting the country

+* Adding favourites to a user so they can follow a team and the user homepage would display their favourite team, fixtures, stats, etc

+* Scraping data in order to populate the database and make it look more complete

 # What I learnt

 * This project my main focus was to understand how to use API's